 Read more about how pension transfers work.

-It is unlikely that you will find a route to free pension advice, but there are plenty of sources of information and guidance about pensions.
+There are plenty of sources of information and guidance about pensions.
+Start with PensionWise.

 Here are the independent and Government-based services providing guidance and information about pensions.